ryanhlewis/DuckDuckGo-Image-Scraper/README.md

 ![image](https://user-images.githubusercontent.com/76540311/120916204-d7d92800-c66d-11eb-8300-29042caa3c57.png)

 The part we will be concentrated is the URLs directly after the "image": qualifiers.
-There will be one hundred of these, as DuckDuckGo has returned us the information of the first one hundred images that occur when search up our keyword.
+There will be one hundred of these, as DuckDuckGo has returned us the information of the first one hundred images that occur when someone searches up the keyword.

 Simply grab those URLs by checking for the positions of each "image": and the single quotes around each URL, and you'll be good.